Donald Trump and American football: USFL inaugural season

 In 1982, the USFL announced that it would begin play the following year, with games to take place in the spring and summer to avoid competing directly with the NFL, whose season ran through fall and winter.
 In the leadup to their first season, league executives were planning which cities would receive franchises and were adamant that at least one team be based in the New York metropolitan area.
 Trump expressed interest in being the owner of that franchise, but after some discussions, he declined, and instead the franchise, called the New Jersey Generals, came under the ownership of Oklahoma businessman J. Walter Duncan.

 In the 1983 season, the Generals, under head coach Chuck Fairbanks and with Heisman Trophy-winning running back Herschel Walker on the team, performed poorly, ending the season with a 6–12 record.
 Additionally, Duncan was unhappy with the constant travel between Oklahoma and New York City, and so, following their inaugural season, he put the team up for sale.
-In 1983, Trump bought the team from Duncan for between $5 million and $10 million.
+In 1983, Trump bought the team from Duncan for between $5 million and $10 million, with Pearlman saying that the team at the time was valued at $8.5 million.
+According to Pearlman, Trump stated that there had been a bidding war for the team, which Pearlman says did not happen.